BY DOUG SCHMIDT

 Most Franklin, Greendale and Greenfield area residents have traveled along Highway 36, more commonly known as Loomis Road, but few know the origins of its name.

-In the early 1800’s the southwestern portion of Milwaukee County was largely a frontier.
-As townships began to emerge, a pony express route was established to transport mail form the south side of Milwaukee to far reaching townships in Burlington and Waterford.
-The route dissected Franklin which was established as a civil town on December 20, 1839.
+In the early 1800s, the southwestern portion of Milwaukee County was largely a frontier.
+As townships began to transform the landscape, a pony express route was established to transport mail from the south side of Milwaukee to far reaching towns such as Burlington, East Troy and Waterford.

 The route dissected Franklin, which was established as a civil town on Dec.
 20, 1839.
 Three years later, on April 5, 1842, Franklin’s first government meeting was held at the home of J.C.
 Loomis.
 Records indicate that 37 gentlemen attended as “voters,” including two other members of the Loomis family, H.W. and Jonathan.
 The influence of the Loomis clan at that those early meetings along Highway 36 inspired the naming of the trail after those founding fathers.